NAT Explained: What It Is and Why It’s Important in Networking

 Example: Dynamic NAT (Conceptual Explanation)

-Let’s say you have a pool of five public IP addresses (203.0.113.50 to 203.0.113.54) assigned by your ISP, and you want internal hosts to dynamically use those addresses when they access the internet.
-You create a NAT pool with those five addresses and configure your router to hand them out on a first-come, first-served basis.
-When any user on the inside attempts to reach the internet, the router temporarily assigns one of the available IP addresses from the pool.
-Once the session ends, that public IP returns to the pool.
+Let’s say you have a pool of five public IP addresses (203.0.113.50 to 203.0.113.55) assigned by your ISP, and you want internal hosts to dynamically use those IP addresses when they need internet access.
+You create a NAT pool with those five IP addresses and configure your router to hand them out when internal clients make requests.
+When any one of the inside clients attempts to reach the internet, NAT temporarily maps that device to one of the available IP addresses from the pool.
+Once the session ends, that IP address returns to the pool.

 Example: PAT (NAT Overload) (Conceptual Explanation)

-If you only have one public IP address from your ISP, but you have 50 devices on your network, PAT is the ideal solution.
-You configure your router so that all inside devices translate to the same public IP address (for example, 203.0.113.50), but each outbound connection is assigned a unique source port.
+If you only have one public IP address from your ISP, but you have 50 devices on your network, PAT becomes necessary.
+When a device on your router (e.g., 192.168.1.10) initiates a request to an external destination, 203.0.113.50 is used as the outbound address combined with a unique port number.
 That way, the router can keep track of each internal session.
-This approach allows hundreds (or even thousands) of devices to share a single public IP effectively.
+This approach handles hundreds (or even thousands) of devices to share a single public IP effectively.

 Home and Small Office